Box Elder High School

-Box Elder High School (abbreviated BEHS) is a public high school located in Brigham City, Utah.
+Box Elder High School (BEHS) is a public high school located in Brigham City, Utah.
 Part of the Box Elder School District, it serves approximately 1,500 students in the 10th through 12th grades in Utah's Box Elder County.
 The school's boundaries stretch from Willard in the south, over to Corinne in the west, Honeyville in the north, and Mantua in the east.
 The school mascot is the bee.

 History

 Box Elder High School was built in 1894 at 18 S. 500 E. Brigham City, Utah.
 Since then, Box Elder Middle School has taken over that building.
 Over time there have been several additions and modifications to the school building.
 It moved to its present location, 380 S. 600 W., in 1961.
 The most recent renovation was started in 2007 and was finished and dedicated in 2010.